Mazen72/ML_Model_Dashboard/README.md

 # ML_Model_Dashboard

 this is a Web Dashboard for visualizing the data got from ML Model for predicting the energy transistion between countries based on historical data
-not: data is not provided in the repository because it is private
+note: data is not provided in the repository because it is private

 Energy flow between countries